sailingthroughemotion/sailingthroughemotion.github.io/index.md

 ![Imgur](https://i.imgur.com/ldExHzN.png)

 In another collaboration with Artemis Theodoridis, we put together a new poster summarizing her findings in a currently ongoing study.
-It was selected as a potential finalist for the [2025 AAS](https://aas.org/meetings/aas245) Chambliss Poster Competition.
+It was selected as a potential finalist for the [245th AAS Meeting's](https://aas.org/meetings/aas245) Chambliss Poster Competition.

 * * *